tanannii/GA_Project3/README.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Project 3: Web APIs & NLP

 ### Overview
 In recent years, Data science has become one of the most popular field.
-This is all thanks to the rise of technology (especially programming languages, and techniques for collecting, analyzing, and interpreting data).
+This is all thanks to the rise of technology, making accessibility to resources a lot easier (especially programming languages, and techniques for collecting, analyzing, and interpreting data).
 Due to it's popularity, employment of data scientists is projected to grow 36 percent from 2021 to 2031 (much faster than the average for all occupations).

 (Source: https://www.bls.gov/ooh/math/data-scientists.htm#:~:text=Employment%20of%20data%20scientists%20is,on%20average%2C%20over%20the%20decade.)